rreddy404/rreddy404.github.io/_posts/2021-01-18-CronJob TipsTricks.md

 When I was running the script in the EC2 instance, It kept failing to run overnight. <br>
 I learned that the EC2 instances naturally stop running when the terminal is inactive. <br>
 We can get around this by creating a terminal within a terminal, so that it would run in the background. <br>
+I used tmux, which allows you to create an terminal which runs in the background and does not affect your regular terminal. <br>
+In the CLI, type 'tmux' hit enter, and you will be directed into the second terminal. <br>
+From there, you can run the cronjob and the script to be run <br>
+Detach from the tmux terminal by typing 'Ctrl + b' + 'd'.. <br>
+This return the CLI back to its regular terminal.